UnCoqui/TA100-GitFlowWebsite/5_MakeChangesToWebsite.md

  ```
 You will update the following:
 - Upload your picture to the image folder (shoulder and up).
 We can take the picture here.
 The image file name will be `cohort#.jpg`.
 So the image for cohort 1 will be `cohort1.jpg`.
+In order to make the image square you can use the following website: https://squareanimage.com/
 - Change the `img src=` to point to the image you uploaded
 - In the `<h2>Your Name`, enter your First and Last Name
 - In the `<p>Some text...`, enter a short sentence that describes something about you (i.e.: a hobby, that you are a Tech Participant at NFAR, etc.)